Stolas/Fizzled/README.md

 # stalker.py
 Runs the target file and determines the execution path.
 Stores the fuzzy hash in a file.

-# config,py
-Can check if the config is correct, eg directorys exist.
-Also provides the other scripts with config loading functions.

 # Syslog
 All programs use the logger for output, best to set this to syslog.